 The British capital is a buzzing hive of culture, with more than enough museums, monuments and Michelin-starred restaurants to work through on a visit.
-However, for a family visiting London with teenagers, the bucketlist may need a little more consideration.
+However, for a family visiting London with teenagers, the bucket list may need a little more consideration.
 Fortunately, the capital has ample to win over discerning adolescents.
-From adrenaline spikes on a skateboard to fierce cultural entertainment, our pick of Insta-friendly activities are guaranteed to lift the mood.

 Deep in the bowels of Waterloo Station, House of Vans is one of the capital’s hottest skate parks.
 A subterranean network of tunnels and passageways, it’s an atmospheric, ultra-hip hang out for skater teens.
 Boarding and BMX sessions are free, as are the hour-long Skate Skool lessons that come with board, pads and helmet.
 For entertainment off the ramps, grass roots culture buffs will love House of Vans’ photography exhibitions, independent film screenings and live music gigs.

 Part chemistry lab, part ice-cream parlour, Chin Chin Labs serves up scoops of the capital’s coolest dessert.
 Hand churned with liquid nitrogen, this decadent ice cream comes in seriously wild flavours such as Pandan Leaf and Tonka Bean.
 The accompanying plume of nitrogen steam adds the kind of visual drama that Instagrammers adore, as does the piled-high array of inspired toppings such as truffle crumble and marshmallow fluff.
 Duck into the Chin Chin flagship in the heart of Soho or, for a more industrial vibe, seek out the lab in Camden.